MULTIPLAYER-LABORATORY/piwik-sdk-wincpp/doc/Reference.md

 	``target``: the target associated with this content ``action``: the specific action being tracked

-	To track complex situations a ``PiwikState`` can be explicitly constructed and any of its fields may be specified:
+	To track more complex situations a ``PiwikState`` can be explicitly constructed and provided as such:

 	``bool Track (PiwikState& st)``